 Allowing Customers to Express A Deeper Part of Themselves

 You can be a corporate attorney running frantically from meeting to meeting, but when you enter a Jimmy Buffett concert you morph into a Parrot Head; litigation, conference calls, and the stress of daily life slide into shadow.

 Now, life is all about taking it easy.
 The most important things on your agenda are burgers, cocktails, and connecting with friends in the paradise of Margaritaville.

 Cult Brands are successful because they allow people to be who they want to be—not the person they’re forced to be to meet the demands placed on them personally or professionally.

 Cult Brands provide a route to self-expression that feels natural and intuitive to their Brand Lovers.

 Cult Brands provide an experience and a community where Brand Lovers feel like they belong.

 Providing The Means for Self-Expression and Belonging

-1) Gatherings: Not all your customers have the time or energy to gather together, but research Australia campervan rentals shows that some of your customers would actually enjoy gathering together to share ideas, learn, and be together.
+Not all your customers have the time or energy to gather together, but some of your customers would actually enjoy gathering together to share ideas, learn, and be together.
 Apple, in its humble beginnings, hosted Mac user groups where programmers would band together to form small companies to develop software for the startup.

-2) Festivals: Once you have reached a critical mass of Brand Lovers it might be time for the festivity.
-Harley-Davidson host annual events that bring together over 1 million bikers from around the world.
-Many people are familiar with event marketing, but if you take that concept to the next level you may be destined to have your own festival and possibly a unique story will emerge about you in the customers’ minds.
+Once you have reached a critical mass of Brand Lovers, it might be time for the festivity.
+Harley-Davidson hosts annual events that bring together over 1 million bikers from around the world.
+Many people are familiar with event marketing, but if you take that concept to the next level you may be destined to have your own festival, and possibly a unique story will emerge about you in your customers’ minds.